Research Group

 • Homayoon Hatami, Ph.D., 2019, University of Notre Dame, IN.
 Project: “An Absorbing Set Analysis of Quantized LDPC Decoders”.
 Publications [J16,J15,C45,C34,C41,P4,P6,P7].
 Now Senior Modem System Engineer at Samsung.
 [Linkedin page]

-• Matthew Grimes, M.Sc.
-2018, New Mexico State University.
+• Matthew Grimes, MSEE, 2018, New Mexico State University.
 Project: “Improving the Performance of Nested LDPC Codes by Removing Problematic Graphical Structures”.
 Publications [C42].
 Now Project Engineer at Zia Engineering & Environmental Consultants, LLC.
 [Linkedin page]

-• Lai Wei, Ph.D.
-2014, University of Notre Dame.
+• Lai Wei, Ph.D., 2014, University of Notre Dame.
 Project: “Spatially Coupled LDPC Codes and Cooperative Communication”.
 Publications [J9,J6,C27,C26,C25,P3].
 Now Staff Engineer at Qualcomm, Inc., CO.
 [Linkedin page]

 • Hua Zhou, Ph.D., 2013, Vienna University of Technology, Austria.
 Project: “Analysis and Design of Low-Density Parity-Check Convolutional Codes”.
 Publications [J3, C16, C18].
 Now faculty at Nanjing University of Information Science and Technology, China.
 [Linkedin page]

-Biography
+Biography (longer version)

 During Summer 2004, Dr. Mitchell was an undergraduate research fellow in the School of Mathematics at the University of Edinburgh supported by the William and Isabella Dick Bequest.
 From September 2007 to January 2008, he was a visiting researcher in the Dept. of Electrical Engineering, University of Notre Dame, IN, USA, supported by the John Moyes Lessells Scholarship from the Royal Society of Edinburgh.
 From 2010 through 2013, Dr. Mitchell held Visiting Researcher/Adjunct Faculty positions in the Dept. of Mathematics and Statistics at San Diego State University, CA, USA, at the Vodafone Chair Mobile Communications Systems, Technical University of Dresden, Germany, and at the Communication Theory Laboratory, Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland.
+In 2024, he spent his sabbatical year first visiting the University of Carlos III, Madrid, Spain (Spring semester) and then at Duke University, NC, USA (Fall semester).

 Contact Details